 Warren Consolidated Schools follows all State of Michigan curriculum guidelines.
-The Board of Education has adopted a core curriculum based on Michigan Curriculum Framework, Grade-Level content Expectations/Michigan State Standards, and Michigan Merit Curriculum approved but the State Board of Education.
-A copy of the core curriculum may be accessed at www.wcskids.net, under Parent Resources on our school pages.
+The Board of Education has adopted a core curriculum based on Michigan Curriculum Framework, Michigan State Standards, and Michigan Merit Curriculum approved by the State Board of Education.
+A copy of the core curriculum may be accessed by contacting the school office.